GeoISTO/PyPho/DevNotes.md

 The pyvista documentation support is based on this page: [Sphinx PyVista Plot Directive](https://docs.pyvista.org/extras/plot_directive.html)
 It required installing **sphinx_design**: `pip install sphinx-design`

+## Future Developments

+* Graph of shot connection: compute it from matrix of shot-nodes visibility
+*